andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-17-gelfands-algebra-chunk-10-factoring.md

 ### Gelfand Problem 107(c)

 After banging my head on this for a while I caved and went to the answers by [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions).
-His first point made perfect sense and I realised i'd been constrained in my thinking - I'd been looking for a pattern of a pair of terms, but as I had an input consisting of an _odd_ number of monomials this would _never_ work.
+His first point made perfect sense and I realised I'd been constrained in my thinking - I'd been looking for a pattern of a pair of terms, but as I had an input consisting of an _odd_ number of monomials this would _never_ work.
 I had to try a different number.
 That number turns out (for a possible first step anyway) to be three.

 $$1 + a + a^2 + a^3 + a^4 + a^5 + a^6 + a^7 + a^8 + a^9 + a^{10} + a^{11} + a^{12} + a^{13} + a^{14} = $$